Fitch Affirms Russia at 'BBB-'; Outlook Negative

 KEY ASSUMPTIONS

-that EU and US sanctions remain in place for the medium term.
+Fitch assumes that EU and US sanctions remain in place for the

 in 2016 and